servel333/Steam-Deck-Notes/tools/CheatEngine.md

 Now, if you launch Cheat Engine from this, it will run, but it will not work.
 It's not running in a games Proton container, like it needs to be.
 We have some more steps to take.

 - Locate the Cheat Engine executable.
-  - Under your Bottle Root (from above) it will be here: `Cheat-Engine/drive_c/Program Files/Cheat Engine 7.4/Cheat Engine.exe`
+  - Under your Bottle Root (from above) it will be here: `Cheat-Engine/drive_c/Program Files/Cheat Engine 7.4/cheatengine-x86_64.exe`
-  - If you use your SD card, like me, this is the full path: `/run/media/mmcblk0p1/bottle/Cheat-Engine/drive_c/Program Files/Cheat Engine 7.4/Cheat Engine.exe`
+  - If you use your SD card, like me, this is the full path: `/run/media/mmcblk0p1/bottle/Cheat-Engine/drive_c/Program Files/Cheat Engine 7.4/cheatengine-x86_64.exe`

 ```
-protontricks -c /path/to/cheatengine-x86_64.exe APPIP
+protontricks -c /path/to/cheatengine-x86_64.exe {{APPIP}}
 ```